Resonant Cancellation Effect in Ramsey-type Nuclear Magnetic Resonance Experiments: Introduction

 \section{Introduction}

 Rabi's nuclear magnetic resonance method~\cite{rabi_molecular_1939, kellogg_magnetic_1939} and Ramsey's techniques of separated oscillatory fields~\cite{ramsey_new_1949,ramsey_molecular_1950,ramsey_neutron_1986} have been used very effectively in various scientific experiments.
 These methods utilize both constant and time-varying magnetic fields to manipulate the spin of probe particles.
 Specifically, Ramsey's technique allows for precisely determining of the Larmor precession frequency of a spin in a magnetic field $B_0$.
 This is achieved by initially flipping the spin-polarized particles into the plane orthogonal to $B_0$ using an oscillating field $B_1$, allowing them to precess for a defined period of time, and then flipping them again using a second oscillating $B_1$ field.
 By scanning the frequency of the oscillating fields close to the resonance and keeping the phase between the two signals locked, an interference pattern of the spin polarization in the frequency domain is obtained.
 Another option is to scan the relative phase between the two oscillating spin-flip signals while keeping their frequencies on resonance.
 Ramsey's technique is highly versatile and can be applied for precise measurements of changes in magnetic and pseudo-magnetic fields.
-For instance, it has been utilized in a variety of applications such as atomic clocks~\cite{essen_atomic_1955,wynands_atomic_2005}, the measurement of the Newtonian gravitational constant~\cite{rosi_precision_2014}, the measurement of the neutron magnetic moment~\cite{greene_measurement_1979}, the search for the neutron electric dipole moment~\cite{abel_measurement_2020,piegsa_new_2013,chupp_electric_2019}, probing for dark matter~\cite{abel_search_2017,schulthess_new_2022}, and the search for new particles and interactions~\cite{piegsa_limits_2012}.
+For instance, it is and has been utilized in a variety of applications such as atomic clocks~\cite{essen_atomic_1955,ramsey_history_1983,wynands_atomic_2005}, the measurement of the Newtonian gravitational constant~\cite{rosi_precision_2014}, in gravitational resonance spectroscopy measurements~\cite{abele_ramseys_2010, jenke_gravity_2014, bosina_qbounce_2022}, the measurement of the neutron magnetic moment~\cite{greene_measurement_1979}, the measurement of neutron incoherent scattering length~\cite{roubeau_systematic_1974,abragam_spin-dependent_1975, glattli_experimental_1979, malinovski_spin-dependent_1981, piegsa_ramsey_2008}, the search for a neutron electric dipole moment~\cite{abel_measurement_2020, piegsa_new_2013,chupp_electric_2019, kirch_search_2020, ayres_design_2021}, probing for dark matter~\cite{abel_search_2017,schulthess_new_2022}, and the search for new particles and interactions~\cite{piegsa_limits_2012}.